Joe Partington: Club career

 On 4 June 2015, Partington joined Eastleigh on a free transfer on a two-year deal after Bournemouth released him.
 On 25 July 2016 Eastleigh manager Chris Todd persuaded Partington to sign an extension to his contract that will keep him at the club until July 2018.
 Partington was also made captain of the first team for the 2016/17 season.
 This came after the fans of the club and his teammates presented him with all four of the 2015/16 end of season awards.

 On 13 January 2017, Partington joined League One side Bristol Rovers for an undisclosed fee, although Eastleigh stated that the fee that they received for Partington was a new club record.
 He made his debut for the club replacing Mark McChrystal in the second half of a 3–1 defeat to Fleetwood Town.

 He was offered a new contract by Bristol Rovers at the end of the 2018–19 season.

 On 13 June 2019, Partington returned to Eastleigh after rejecting a new contract at Bristol Rovers to allow him to focus on a new business, providing fitness camps for footballers in Hampshire.
 After the 2020/21 season, Partington departed Eastleigh after declining to sign a new contract with the club.

 On 1 July 2021, Partington joined Bromley.
 On 22 May 2022, Partington came on as a substitute in a 1–0 victory over Wrexham in the FA Trophy Final.

 On 17 June 2022, Partington returned to former club Aldershot Town on a two-year deal having spent time on loan with them eight years prior.

 On 22 June 2023, following a mutual agreement to terminate his contract with Aldershot due to him taking fulltime employment with a global company, Partington agreed to join National League South side, Farnborough.
 He departed the club in October 2023 after his contract was terminated by mutual consent.
 He joined St Albans City two days after his Farnborough departure.

 On 9 December 2024, Partington joined fellow National League South side Worthing.

+He announced his retirement from football at the end of the 2024–25 season.